-Adam is co-founder of the Denver Permaculture Guild and lead instructor for the Denver Permaculture Design Course and the former co-chair of Denver’s Sustainable Food Policy Council.
+Adam is co-founder of the Denver Permaculture Guild, lead instructor for the Denver Permaculture Design Course and the former co-chair of Denver’s Sustainable Food Policy Council.

 When he’s not consulting, writing or teaching, Adam enjoys growing obscure edible plants like goldenberry and sorrel.